gilmore-lab/animal-cognition/README.md

 We thank Evan MacLean and Brian Hare for helping make the data available to us via the original PNAS publication and figshare:

 <https://figshare.com/articles/MacLean_et_al_PNAS_2014_Self-Control_Data/5579335>

+Our goal is to create an automated, reproducible workflow for (re)visualizing and reanalyzing these fascinating data.